ParulMahajan/SpringBootCalculator/README.md

 # SpringbootCalculator
-1. This project about a basic calculator.
-Using SpringBoot and swagger.
+1. This project is about a basic calculator using SpringBoot and swagger.

 2. Configure the server port and application root context in application.properties.